en-soiree-french-words-phrases-nightlife

 Meaning: There’s a big party at my friend’s house.

-Teuf is the verlan (French slang that features the inversion of syllables) for fête, or party.
+Teuf is the verlan (French slang that features the inversion of syllables) for fête , or party.

 Est-ce qu’il y a un after?

-Meaning: Is there is an after-party?
+Meaning: Is there an after-party?

 For when the night’s still young and you’re still ready to go!